Ultrahigh nitrogen-vacancy center concentration in diamond: Results and Discussion

 We argue that EPR is the \emph{ideal} choice to determine the conversion efficiency from N to $\text{NV}^{-}$ as it spectroscopically differentiates between the centers and it is also sensitive to the number of spins.
 While it is generally more difficult to obtain absolute spin numbers, it is highly sensitive to relative changes in the number of different types of spins \cite{Atherton,Slichter}.

-Fluorescence or optical absorption based methods are powerful tools to qualitatively analyze color centers in diamond and in other solid materials.
+Fluorescence or optical absorption-based methods are powerful tools to qualitatively analyze color centers in diamond and in other solid materials.
 They are also widely used for quantitative measures \cite{Acosta2009}.
-However, these methods are more limited to determine the amount of color centers due to the inevitable and less center specific optical absorption, which is significant in diamond.
+However, these methods are more limited in determining the amount of color centers due to the inevitable and less center-specific optical absorption, which is significant in diamond.
+Studying neutron and electron irradiation, Nöbauer \emph{et al.} found that the type and energy of irradiation affect the optical transparency of the diamond host \cite{Nobauer2013arxiv}.
 Luminescence is also limited for quantitative purposes as assessment of the effective volume of detection and the ratio of backscattered photons is difficult due to the high refractive index of diamond.
-Suppression of photoluminescence through graphitization at high irradiation fluences was also reported \cite{Waldermann2007} which also limits the possible use of this technique for quantitative analysis.
+Suppression of photoluminescence through graphitization at high irradiation fluences was also reported \cite{Waldermann2007}, which also limits the possible use of this technique for quantitative analysis.
 Lattice distortions introduced by substitutional nitrogen in diamond also affect the PL intensity of $\text{NV}^{-}$ centers as it was shown that above $100\ \text{ppm}$ this results in an enormous decrease of PL signal \cite{Bogdanov2018}.
 Microwave radiation, on the other hand, penetrates into the sample, and the measured microwave absorption does not depend on the sample surface properties and nitrogen concentration has no such effect on signal intensity as described before.
-In addition, as mentioned we can use the concentration of the P1 center as reference therefore even an altered penetration of microwaves would not affect the analysis.
+In addition, as mentioned we can use the concentration of the P1 center as a reference therefore even an altered penetration of microwaves would not affect the analysis.